jen-taylor-shopify/JavaScript-fundamentals/callback-functions-and-promises.md

 **Nested individual error handling**
 - Error handling/failure callbacks need to be called once for each level of nesting

+**Inversion of control**
+- Callbacks rely on other parties to be executed
+- This means the callback could be called too early, or never at all.
+    - The third party could fail to pass along any necessary parameters to the callback.
+    - The callback could get called too few or too many times.
+Errors or exceptions could be swallowed.
+- This is why it’s important to “trust, but verify”, what comes back in the callback function.

 **Callback hell / Pyramid of Doom**
 - If you wanted to load a script, and then load another one when that one has finished loading, you can nest the call inside a callback.
 - But when this is used for asynchronous actions that follow one after another, you quickly get into "the pyramid of doom" or "callback hell".